Critical Path Drag calculator

 In such cases, shortening any ONE of the critical paths will not shorten the whole project.
 However, by shortening one at a time, you will eventually have one critical path that has built up quite a bit of drag!
 Now shorten that one, and the schedule will often be considerably compressed!

-The exact value of a task's drag depends on the rest of the schedule.
+The exact value of a activity's drag depends on the rest of the schedule.
 (For the astute reader, the following excludes the possibility of reverse critical paths, which we'll circle back to later.)
 There are a few different cases:

-1. If the task has positive total float, then it is not on any critical path.
+1. If the activity has positive total float, then it is not on any critical path.
 If we reduce its duration to zero, the project duration will not change.
 In this case, the drag value is zero.

 1. If it is not on all critical paths, then reducing its duration still does not change the project duration, since some other critical path will remain unchanged in length.